It's amazing when you think about it:

 How CDs use optical laser technology

-Until CDs were invented, music was typically stored on plastic LP
+Until CDs were invented, music was typically stored on vinyl (plastic) LP

 (long-playing) records and cassette tapes.
 LPs scratched easily, while